Aftermath of the January 6 United States Capitol attack: Potential spread of COVID-19

 Public health experts have said that the riot was a potential COVID-19 superspreader event.
-Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases and lead member of the White House Coronavirus Task Force, said that the rioters' failure to "adhere to the fundamentals of public health" to prevent the spread of COVID-19—such as "universal wearing of masks, keeping physical distance, [and] avoiding crowds in congregate settings"—placed them at risk.
-The day after the event, Eric Toner, a senior scholar from the Johns Hopkins Center for Health Security, said the storming of the Capitol was "extraordinarily dangerous" from a public-health perspective.
+Anthony Fauci, Director of the National Institute of Allergy and Infectious Diseases and lead member of the White House Coronavirus Task Force, said that the rioters' failure to "adhere to the fundamentals of public health" to prevent the spread of COVID-19—such as "universal wearing of masks, keeping physical distance, [and] avoiding crowds in congregate settings"—placed them at risk.
+The day after the event, Eric Toner, a senior scholar from the Johns Hopkins Center for Health Security, said the attack was "extraordinarily dangerous" from a public-health perspective.

 Impact and legacy

 Contemporary analysis and terminology

 A week following the attack, journalists were searching for an appropriate word to describe the event.
 According to the Associated Press, U.S. media outlets first described the developments on January 6 as "a rally or protest", but as the events of the day escalated and further reporting and images emerged, the descriptions shifted to "an assault, a riot, an insurrection, domestic terrorism or even a coup attempt".
 It was variably observed that the media outlets were settling on the terms "riot" and "insurrection".
-According to NPR, "By definition, 'insurrection,' and its derivative, 'insurgency,' are accurate.
+According to NPR, "By definition, 'insurrection', and its derivative, 'insurgency', are accurate.
 'Riot' and 'mob' are equally correct.
 While these words are not interchangeable, they are all suitable when describing Jan.
 6."
 The New York Times assessed the event as having brought the United States "hours away from a full-blown constitutional crisis".
-Presciently, Brian Stelter, in CNN Business, wrote that the events of the Capitol attack "will be remembered as an act of domestic terrorism against the United States".
+Brian Stelter in CNN Business wrote that the events of the Capitol attack "will be remembered as an act of domestic terrorism against the United States".

-The Encyclopædia Britannica, described the attack "as an insurrection or attempted coup d'état".
-The encyclopedia added that "The Federal Bureau of Investigation (FBI) and other law-enforcement agencies also considered it an act of domestic terrorism."
-Furthermore, Encyclopædia Britannica classifies the Capitol attack under the topic of domestic terrorism and describes the United States Capitol as a "scene of domestic terrorism when supporters of Pres.
-Donald Trump stormed the building as Congress was in the process of certifying Joe Biden's victory in the 2020 presidential election".